vk5ln/1541-II_1581_power_distribution_pcb/README.md

 ![IMG_20221224_080939-1920](https://user-images.githubusercontent.com/9030553/209482304-8f4bd88b-01ae-430a-8a50-154f14c88ff4.jpg)

 I created this PCB to eliminate the growing pile of power supplies needed to power my stack of Commodore Floppy Disk Drives.
-Feeing up three AC power outlets is also a bonus!
+Freeing up three AC power outlets is also a bonus!

 I have not specified any particular enclosure as what suits me may not be ideal